rtavares/django_crud_blog/README.md

-Demo to show how to quickly create a CRUD - Blog app - in Django, using Class Based Generic Views.
+### Demo to show how to quickly create a CRUD - Blog app - in Django.
+#### - Using Class Based Generic Views.
--- Using materialize for styling.
+#### - Using materialize for styling.

-Based on tutorials:
+#### Based on tutorials:
 	- https://scotch.io/@CleverProgrammer/how-to-make-a-django-blog-app
     - https://www.techiediaries.com/django-crud-generic-views/

+#### Get started:
+- Create a virtualenv
+- Clone the  project
+- Run:
+-- manage.py makemigrations
+-- manage.py migrate
+-- manage.py createsuperuser
+- Run the project
+- Login to /admin
+- Display home page

 TODO's:
 - Once this is just a proof of concept, several things were left out: